 Cats are fascinating animals and they are really incredible pets for many reasons.
 They are self-sufficient when it comes to taking care of business.
 All pet owners need to do is clean the litter box periodically.
 Also, they don't tend to overeat, so you can leave them alone for long periods of time by simply leaving out a sufficient food supply and access to water.
 Kids will love reading all kinds of fun facts about cats and their lifestyle.

-(1) When a cat rubs up against you, it can be a sign of affection.
+(1) When a cat rubs up against you, it is a sign of affection.

 However, there is an ulterior motive that is not so obvious.
 They are marking you as territory using the scent glands around their face, base of their tails, and paws.
 Sometimes, though, they are simply showing their affection or looking for some attention.